FadriPestalozzi/CrashCourseObsidian/CrashCourseObsidian/CrashCourseObsidian.md

 This chapter lists some Obsidian Community Plugins in alphabetical order, which I found useful for my personal knowledge management through trial and error.
 Each subsection in this chapter mentions a Community Plugin as title and lists its Key Features as bullet points.

+ToDo xxx
-ToDo: Add examples and how-to for the content still in `quotes`.
+Add examples and how-to for the content still in `quotes`.

 ### Code Editor Shortcuts
 - enables hotkey definition to efficiently navigate between markdown sections (marked with leading `#`) inside a long note